Converging to the Chase - a Tool for Finite Controllability: Introduction

-The query answering problem for Linear Datalog$^\exists$ (or rather for Inclusion Dependencies, which happens to be the same notion as Linear Datalog$^\exists$) was shown to be decidable (and PSPACE-complete) in [JK84].
-The problem which was left open in [JK84] was finite controllability -- since we mainly consider finite databases, we are not quite happy with the answer that ''yes, there exists a database $\bar D$, such that $\bar D\models {\cal T},D,\neg \Psi$'' if all counterexamples $\bar D$ for $\Psi$ we can produce are infinite.
-This problem was solved by Rosati [R06], who proved, by a complicated argument, that IDs (Linear Datalog$^\exists$) have the finite controllability property.
-His result was improved in [BGO10] where finite controllability is shown for Guarded Datalog$^\exists$.
+{\bf Finite Controllability (FC).} A set $\cal T$ of TGDs has the finite controllability property if for each UCQ $\Psi$ and each database instance $\dd$ if $Chase({\cal T},\dd) \not\models \Psi$ then there exists a finite structure $M$ such that $M\models {\cal T},\dd$ but $M\not\models\Psi$.
+A logic is said to be FC (or BDD) if each $\cal T$ in this logic is FC (BDD).
+A triple $\cal T$, $\dd$, $\Psi$ such that $Chase({\cal T},\dd) \not\models \Psi$ but for each finite structure $M$ if $M\models {\cal T},\dd$ then also $M\models \Psi$ will be called a {\bf counterexample for FC}.
+It is usually quite easy to see whether a given logic is BDD and it is usually very hard to see whether it is FC. {\bf Previous works.} The query answering problem for Linear Datalog$^\exists$ (or rather for Inclusion Dependencies, which happens to be the same notion as Linear Datalog$^\exists$) was shown to be decidable (and PSPACE-complete) in \citep{JK84}.
+The problem which was left open in \citep{JK84} was finite controllability -- since we mainly consider finite databases, we are not quite happy with the answer that ''yes, there exists a database $\bar \dd$, such that $\bar \dd\models {\cal T},\dd,\neg \Psi$'' if all counterexamples $\bar \dd$ for $\Psi$ we can produce are infinite.
+This problem was solved by Rosati \citep{R06}, who proved, by a complicated argument, that IDs (Linear Datalog$^\exists$) have the finite controllability property.
+His result was improved in \citep{BGO10} where FC is shown for Guarded Datalog$^\exists$.

-Sticky Datalog$^\exists$ was introduced in [CGP10], where it was also shown to have the BDD property and where the question of the FC property of this logic was stated as an open problem.
-The argument, given in [CGP10], motivating the study of Sticky Datalog$^\exists$ is that it {\em can express assertions having compositions of roles in the body, which are inherently non-guarded.
+Sticky Datalog$^\exists$ was introduced in \citep{CGP10}, where it was also shown to have the BDD property and where the question of the FC property of this logic was stated as an open problem.
+The argument, given in \citep{CGP10}, motivating the study of Sticky Datalog$^\exists$ is that it {\em can express assertions having compositions of roles in the body, which are inherently non-guarded.
 Sticky sets of TGDs can express constraints and rules involving joins.
 We are convinced that the overwhelming number of real-life situations involving such constraints can be effectively modeled by sticky sets of TGDs.
 Of course, since query-answering with TGDs involving joins is undecidable in general, we somehow needed to restrict the interaction of TGDs, when joins are used.
 But we believe that the restriction imposed by stickiness is a very mild one.
 Only rather contorted TGDs that seem not to occur too often in real life violate it.
-For example, each singleton multivalued dependency (MVD) is sticky, as are many realistic sets of MVDs }[CGP10].
+For example, each singleton multivalued dependency (MVD) is sticky, as are many realistic sets of MVDs }\citep{CGP10}. {\bf Our contribution.} We show two finite controllability results.
+Probably the more important of them is: